SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/consuming-tenant-admin/ctapowershell.md

 The `OwningApplicationId` is the ID of the SharePoint Embedded application.
 For more information about using this command, see [Get-SPOContainer cmdlet](/powershell/module/sharepoint-online/get-spocontainer).
 To enumerate Microsoft Loop containers, use Owning App ID: a187e399-0c36-4b98-8f04-1edc167a0996 for all the cmdlets of container administration.

-CTA can also get a list of all the containers of a SharePoint Embedded application sorted by storage using the following commands.
+Consuming tenant admins can also get a list of all the containers of a SharePoint Embedded application sorted by storage using the following commands.

 ```powershell
 Get-SPOContainer -OwningApplicationId <OwningApplicationId> -SortByStorage <value>